-Both weight gain AND unplanned weight loss requires a visit to the veterinarian.
+Both weight gain AND unplanned weight loss requires a visit to your veterinarian.

 Weight gain can make your cat more likely to get chronic diseases and have a shortened life span.

 Gradual changes in weight are hard to notice.
-Monitoring your cat’s weight is one of the most important reasons for routine examinations by your veterinarian.
+Monitoring your cat’s weight is one of the most important reasons for regular wellness examinations by your veterinarian.

-Arthritis, or degenerative joint disease, is present in most older cats.
-Appropriate treatment can help them remain active and engaged.
+Arthritis (Degenerative Joint Disease) is present in most older cats.
+Appropriate treatment can help him remain active and engaged.

 If your cat has difficulty going up or down steps, does not jump like he used to, or isn’t using the litter box, talk with your veterinarian.